nhite/example-client/README.md

 # example-client

-A simple go client for the nhite engine
+A very simple and dirty client for the `nhite` engine